Flight into Danger: Reception

-When Flight into Danger was broadcast live-to-air on April 3, 1956, on the network's General Motors Theatre, it was seen by two million people and received a resounding positive reaction.
+When Flight into Danger was broadcast live-to-air on April 3, 1956, on the network's General Motors Theatre, and received a resounding positive reaction.
 "In the words of one journalist, it was 'probably the most successful TV play ever written anywhere'."
 A kinescope of the live production was broadcast in August 1956 due to viewer demand.
 The play was remade with a new cast and production staff on NBC's anthology series The Alcoa Hour on September 16, 1956, and later the same month the original CBC version was shown by the BBC in the United Kingdom and was a major factor in the supervising producer of CBC's television dramas, Sydney Newman, being brought across to work in the UK.
 There he made a significant impact on the British television drama industry.

 In 1957, Flight into Danger was adapted into the feature film Zero Hour! and, in 1962, the story was adapted for an episode of the BBC series Studio 4.
 In 1964, a German version of the television film was produced under the title Flug in Gefahr.
 Czechoslovak radio (Československý rozhlas) has produced it as part of the radio series Let do nebezpečí, directed by Jiří Horčička.
 An Australian television version was produced in 1966.

 In Flight into Danger, Hailey created the template for future disaster films.
-Character-driven plot lines built up among diverse characters would dominate, with brief episodes or flashbacks giving back stories, and all the individual stories coming together at the climax.
 Hailey's story was adapted as a novel by John Castle (a pseudonym for Ronald Payne and John Garrod), with Hailey receiving credit as co-author.
 The book was called Flight into Danger (Souvenir Press) for its British publication in 1958, but retitled Runway Zero-Eight (Doubleday) for its American publication in 1959.
 The story was again produced for American television in 1971 as Terror in the Sky, a Movie of the Week, and more famously parodied in the 1980 comedy feature film Airplane!.